xenon-middleware/xenon/INSTALL.md

 Xenon releases can be obtained from the Netherlands eScience Center GitHub page at https://github.com/NLeSC/Xenon/releases.
 You can download it there as a zip archive, and unpack to the desired location.
+Both source and binary distributions of Xenon are avalable.
 Alternatively, you can checkout the latest development version using Git.

 Obtaining Java